dathere/datapusher-plus/README.md

 This is why speed is qsv's speed is critical for a Resource-first upload workflow.
-By the time the data publisher uploads the resource and starts populating the rest of the form a few seconds later, a lot of inferred metadata (e.g. Data Dictionary, spatial extent, etc.) should be available for pre-populating the rest of the form.
+By the time the data publisher uploads the resource and starts populating the rest of the form a few seconds later, a lot of inferred metadata (Data Dictionary for this initial version) should be available for pre-populating the rest of the form.

 See this [discussion](https://github.com/ckan/ckan/discussions/6689) and this [issue](https://github.com/ckan/ideas/issues/150)
-about the multi-pass Datapusher from May 2015 for additional context
+about the "Multi-pass Datapusher" from May 2015 for additional context.

 ## Development installation